 We've got all the details on ILP's newest program — volunteering in an orphanage in Romania!

-Twenty years ago, there was a program through BYU that gave students the opportunity to live and teach English abroad.
+In the early 1990s, there was a program through BYU that gave students the opportunity to live and teach English abroad.
 Due to the nature of the program not fitting academic requirements, the program was discontinued after a few semesters.
-Some of the volunteers loved the program so much that they wanted to see it grow...so they started a little organization known as International Language Programs.
+Some of the volunteers loved the program so much that they wanted to see it grow, so they started a little organization known as International Language Programs.

-A similar situation created the opportunity for ILP to expand its program....come fill out an application and be a part of our new orphanage program starting in Romania!*
+A similar situation created opportunity for ILP to expand its program.

 Yep — ILP's newest country is another gem we're in love with, nestled in the city of Iasi, in Romania.